-By subletting a room from the lease holder, you won’t go on the lease, but you will live in the property.
-Instead of signing an agreement with the owner or property manager, you’ll make your own agreement with the lease holder with terms that suit you both, such as the cost and the length of stay.
+Basically, instead of signing an agreement with the owner or property manager, you’ll make your own agreement with the leaseholder.
+The terms of the lease should ideally suit you both — such as the cost and the length of stay.

 Is it legal to sublet in NYC?

-Sublets and short-term rentals are increasingly common in higher-end property markets, where many people can’t afford to take on entire homes or apartments due to the price.
-Instead, they use apps like Roomi to find roommates to join them on a short-term, non-fixed basis to split the rent and take off a little strain.
+Sublets and short-term rentals are increasingly common in higher-end property markets.
+Especially where people can’t afford to take on entire homes or apartments due to the price.
+Instead, they use apps like Roomi to find roommates to join them on a short-term non-fixed basis.
+This comes in handy if you’re thinking of splitting the rent and take off a little strain.

 New York State Law allows most tenants to legally sublet their room or apartment.
-They do, however, have to get written permission from their landlord in order to do so, as they probably already have a procedure in place.
+They do, however, have to get written permission from their landlord in order to do so.

-There are certain rules around this – and you can’t sublet if you’re living in a rent-controlled apartment – so do your research before you advertise a spot.
+And rightly so, there are certain rules around this.
+For instance, you can’t sublet if you’re living in a rent-controlled apartment.
+So it’s best to do your research before you advertise a spot.

-Do I need to pay a deposit to sublet?
+Do I need to pay a security deposit to sublet?

-Most leaseholders will require you to pay a security deposit (and potentially a month or two of rent) before you move in.
-This is to keep you accountable and ensure you don’t move out with zero notice or ruin anything in the apartment.
+Before moving in, most leaseholders will require you to pay a security deposit.
+This could also potentially include a month or two of rent.
+This ensures accountability and that you don’t move out with zero notice or ruin anything in the apartment.

 You’ll probably need to sign a sublease agreement that will be shared between you, the head leaseholder and the landlord.
 This includes your names, proposed length of sublease, rent, security deposit and maybe your reason for subletting.
 The length of a sublease must be more than 30 days and less than two years within a four-year period.

-Technically, the people or persons on the main lease are viable for any damages made to the property, and are financially responsible for making sure the rent is paid on time every month.
+Technically, the people or persons on the main lease are liable for any damages made to the property and are financially responsible for making sure the rent is paid on time every month.
 That’s why renters want to be sure they’re taking on a sub-letter they can trust.
 (That, and wanting someone they get along with.)

 If you’re a sub-letter and you accidentally damage something (these things happen), you may lose some of your security deposit.
 Usually, the terms and conditions around this will be outlined in your sublease agreement.
 The best advice here is to respect the home you’re living in and the contents within it, or you could see your sublease being cut short and things can get awkward if you refuse to pay.